Maritime Imagination:

 A Cultural Oceanography of Dutch Imperialism and Its Aftermaths

 This project was awarded a three-year Marie Skłodowska Curie Global Fellowship from the European Commission (2019-2022).
-From 2019-2021, Mikki was a postdoctoral fellow at the University of British Columbia, which is located on the traditional, ancestral, and unceded territory of the hən̓q̓əmin̓əm̓ speaking xʷməθkʷəy̓əm (Musqueam) people.
-The last year of the project, they were based at the Amsterdam School for Cultural Analysis.
+From 2019-2021, I was a postdoctoral fellow at the University of British Columbia, which is located on the traditional, ancestral, and unceded territory of the hən̓q̓əmin̓əm̓ speaking xʷməθkʷəy̓əm (Musqueam) people and at the Amsterdam School for Cultural Analysis.

-Mikki is currently working on a book on the work of Dutch humanist and United East India Company lawyer Hugo de Groot (Hugo Grotius), whose writings continue to undergird contemporary international and maritime law and the extractivist imaginaries and practices of global capitalism.
-The book is called Contract Colonialism.
+The project resulted in several peer-reviewed articles and book chapters and I am currently wrapping up my monograph Contract Colonialism on the work of Dutch humanist and United East India Company lawyer Hugo de Groot (Hugo Grotius), whose writings continue to undergird contemporary international and maritime law and the extractivist imaginaries and practices of global capitalism.

-As part of Maritime Imagination, Mikki is also creating an ongoing series of work on the Dutch slave ship Leusden.
-This series draws on Black (feminist) studies scholarship on the Middle Passage to examine Dutch regimes of racial terror at sea.
+As part of Maritime Imagination, I also created an ongoing series of works on the Dutch slave ship Leusden, including several performance lectures, a video essay, and a book chapter.
+This ongoing study draws on Black (feminist) studies scholarship on the Middle Passage to examine Dutch regimes of racial terror at sea.
 On 31 December 1737, the slave ship Leusden shipwrecked off the coast of Suriname.
 As the ship sank, the captain ordered his crew to lock 664 abducted African peoples aboard into the hold.
 Although the records tell us this is the largest recorded massacre in the history of the transatlantic slave trade, the mass murder has remained but a footnote in the archive.
-This video essay seeks to attend to the lives taken and surviving in the wake of the Leusden.
-Although it is impossible to attend to the loss on the Leusden, this video essay insists on working through and thinking with this impossibility.
-In doing so, I am forever indebted to the works of Leo Balai, Dionne Brand, Hazel Carby, Gina Dent, Marisa J. Fuentes, Édouard Glissant, Saidiya Hartman, Tiffany Lethabo King, Nancy Jouwe, Anton de Kom, Egbert Alejandro Martina, Katherine McKittrick, Cynthia McLeod, Jennifer Morgan, Fred Moten, Kwame Nimako, M. NourbeSe Philip, Cedric Robinson, Walter Rodney, Christina Sharpe, Stephanie Smallwood, Omise’eke Natasha Tinsley, Jennifer Tosch, Michel-Rolph Trouillot, Gloria Wekker, Glenn Willemsen, Eric Williams and Sylvia Wynter.
-This piece originally emerged as an academic essay.
-With this work I seek to shore up against the limitations of the academic form in the wake of the Leusden massacre.

-Finally, Mikki collaborates with Renisa Mawani and Kristie Flannery on the Oceans as Archives series.
-This project brings together artists, scholars, and activists working on oceans from non-Eurocentric critical perspectives.
-The series has taken on the form of two conferences and an edited collection (in progress).
+For the project, I co-organized the Oceans as Archives series together with Renisa Mawani and Kristie Patricia Flannery.
+This project brought together artists, scholars, and activists working on oceans from non-Eurocentric critical perspectives.
+The series has taken on the form of two conferences and the edited collection Oceans as Archives with Routledge (2025).